-HBOT has only been used under doctor supervision for children with autism for a little over two years.Why does it help ASD children?
+HBOT has only been used under doctor supervision for children with autism in recent years.Why does it help ASD children?

 To understand the reason it works it is necessary to review some of the current research and findings of biomedical conditions of children with autism.